 In recent years, there’s been extensive research made by professionals and scientists to determine which type of shape produces the best sparkle and scintillation pattern.
 The search for an “Ideal cut” which portrays the maximum beauty of a diamond had conflicting results because beauty is in the eye of the beholder.
 Hence, the researchers at GIA & AGS came to the conclusion that there is no one cut that’s truly ideal.

-Here we’ll list the ones that are most widely available along with a bit of information to help you decide on which shape is best suited for your needs.
+Here, we’ll list the ones that are most widely available in the market and we will provide you with some information to help you decide on which shape is best suited for your needs.

 A round cut is the first cut for diamonds that truly showcased their brilliance.
 The proportions and angles were first calculated by Tolkowsky in 1919, and was regarded as the most ideal cut until new tools and techniques made other shapes available at the same, or even more, brilliance.

 The princess cut is one of the most popular shapes in diamond jewelry.
 It has both the elegance of an emerald cut, and the brilliance of a round cut.
 Another advantage of the princess cut is that it usually appear much larger than a round diamond of the exact same carat weight.

 If you are interested in the nitty gritty technical details of analyzing a princess cut diamond, Beyond4cs.com has created an awesome guide here.